ferox/ferox.github.io/_posts/2024-03-30-jekyll-tips-tricks.markdown

 Check it out the [dependency versions page](https://pages.github.com/versions)

-## You may found some errors running jekyll serve locally after some changes on your Gemfile.
+## You may find some errors running jekyll serve locally after some changes on your Gemfile.
 Messages like this: You have already activated...Consider using bundle exec.
 You'll have to try some of those commands:
 ```shell
 $ bundle clean --force